pymor/pymor/docs/source/tutorial_optimization.rst

 even finer mesh.
 However, for enabling a faster runtime for this tutorial, we stick with this mesh and remark that refining the mesh does not change the interpretation of the methods that are discussed below.
-It rather furhter improves the speedups achieved by model reduction.
+It rather further improves the speedups achieved by model reduction.

 Before we discuss the first optimization method, we define helpful functions for visualizations.